ivan-korobkov/pdef/docs/language-guide.md

 ### Circular imports
 Circular imports are allowed as long as the types from the first module do not inherit the types from the second module and vice versa.
-Usually, this is very rare, and it almost never affects the development.
+Usually, this is very rare and almost never affects the development.
 However, if you encounter it, break one module into multiple ones, or merge two modules into one.

 Circular references are allowed, even self-references are allowed.
 They can be implemented in almost all languages via forward/lazy referencing.